A Gapless Phase with Haagerup Symmetry: Gapless Phases and Phase Diagram

 We are now ready to construct a gapless phase with Haagerup symmetry using the club sandwich.
 We first remark that \be \cL_1 \cap \cL_3= \cA_1 \,, \ee so that we expect this gapless phase to be a standard second order phase transitions at the critical point between the 2 vacua and the 6 vacua gapped phases.
-There is an interesting feature appearing here, which is that $\cA_1$ is also a subalgebra of $\cL_2$, without being the intersection $\cL_2 \cap \cL_1$ or $\cL_3 \cap \cL_1$.
-The latter fact signals that there is no second order phase transition between the 6 and 4 vacua gapped phases, as well as no second order phase transition between the 4 and 2 gapped phases, that we can construct using the club sandwich.
-The former fact, however, indicates that the critical theory for the 6 to 2 transition should admit a deformation to the 4 vacua gapped phase.
-We will verify this in the following after explicitly constructing the gapless theory for $\cA_1$.